Dummiesman/angel-file-formats/Midtown Madness 2/Room_attributes.md

     bit    rightSide        // enables right side bit    style            // railing = 0 or wall = 1
-    bit    flatCeiling      // ignored if curved ceiling is used bit    closedStartLeft  // closes the start of the left wall bit    closedEndLeft    // closes the end of the left wall bit    closedStartRight // ... bit    closedEndRight
+    bit    flatCeiling      // ignored if curved ceiling is used bit    closedStartLeft  // closes the start of the left wall (or makes the first row of curved ceilings flat) bit    closedEndLeft    // closes the end of the left wall (or makes the last row of curved ceilings flat) bit    closedStartRight // ... bit    closedEndRight